stripe/stripe-apps/docs/ui-extensions/README.md

 To call out to a 3rd party API, developers can use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 Before a fetch call will succeed, the developer must explicitly allow the UI extension to call the desired URL.

 1. Add the path you wish to call to the [tailor.json file](../tailor.json.md#CSPRequest)
-1. Start or restart your development server. — `$ stripe-preview app serve`
+1. Start or restart your development server. — `$ stripe-preview tailor serve`
 1. Now you can use `fetch` in order to call the URL you configured in step 1.
   1. If the API in question has a JS client library that may work as well if it supports running in a browser context.
 Simply add the dependency to your extension using `npm add`